carbon-language/carbon-lang/clang/docs/ClangCheck.rst

   1 error generated.
   Error while processing snippet.cc.

-The '--' at the end is important as it prevents `clang-check` from search for a compilation database.
-For more information on how to setup and use `clang-check` in a project, see :doc:`HowToSetupToolingForLLVM`.
+The '--' at the end is important as it prevents :program:`clang-check` from searching for a compilation database.
+For more information on how to setup and use :program:`clang-check` in a project, see :doc:`HowToSetupToolingForLLVM`.